 Description

-CVE-2026-25814 is a critical injection vulnerability affecting PlaciPy version 1.
-0. 0, a placement management system used by educational institutions.
-The flaw arises because user-controlled query parameters are directly incorporated into DynamoDB query/filter construction without proper validation or sanitization.
-This improper neutralization of special elements can allow attackers to manipulate queries, potentially leading to unauthorized data access or data corruption.
+CVE-2026-25814 is a critical injection vulnerability in PlaciPy version 1.
+0. 0, a placement management system for educational institutions.
+The flaw arises because user-controlled query parameters are directly passed into DynamoDB query/filter construction without proper validation or sanitization.
+This improper neutralization of special elements (CWE-74) can allow attackers to manipulate queries, potentially leading to unauthorized data access or data integrity issues.
 The vulnerability has a high CVSS 4.
 0 score of 9.
 3, indicating network exploitable, no authentication or user interaction required, and high impact on confidentiality and integrity.
-Although no known exploits are reported in the wild yet, the risk is significant due to the sensitive nature of educational placement data.
-European organizations using PlaciPy 1.
+Although no known exploits are reported in the wild yet, the critical severity demands immediate attention.
+European educational institutions using PlaciPy 1.

 AI-Powered Analysis